buddypress/buddypress/docs/contributor/project/release/build-checklist.md

 1. Change version in bp-loader.php (plugin header)
 2. Change version in src/bp-loader.php (plugin header)
 3. Change $this->version (setup_globals()) in class-buddypress.php
-4. Change stable-tag readme.txt (major and minor releases)
-6. Change version in package.json
+4. Change version in package.json
-7. Use the latest version of npm and: npm install and then npm shrinkwrap
+5. Use the latest version of npm and: npm install and then npm shrinkwrap

 > [!IMPORTANT]
-> The following two steps are only required when releasing a major or minor version.
+> The following steps are only required when releasing a major or minor version.

+1. Change stable-tag readme.txt
-1. Change tested-up-to readme.txt
+2. Change tested-up-to readme.txt
-2. Add “Upgrade Notice” & “Changelog” entries for this version in readme.txt (major and minor releases)
+3. Add “Upgrade Notice” & “Changelog” entries for this version in readme.txt (major and minor releases)

 **Commit changes!**